TEXT

-TEXT is the band founded by Kristofer Steen, David Sandström, Fredrik Bäckström and Jon F Brännström.
+TEXT is a Swedish band founded by Kristofer Steen, David Sandström, Fredrik Bäckström and Jon F Brännström.
 All, except Bäckström, were ex-members of hardcore band Refused.
 Stylistically, they have little in common with Refused.
 Their debut album, Text, is a mix of spoken word, music of various styles, and ambient sound effects, often producing an ethereal, avant-garde sound.
 Apart from the three "Tableau" tracks (which are one piece, split up across the album), each track could be described as fitting into a different genre.
 In 2008, a second album, Vital Signs, was released.
 Yet again the style of music is far from Refused and the first Text album.
 Only Fredrik Bäckström and Jon F Brännström appear on this album.

 The record came out on Demonbox Recordings in Sweden and on Buddyhead in America and the rest of the world.
-Text – "Text" was Buddyhead #4 and considered a building block in what is now a very successfully diverse indie-boutique-label run by music journalist Travis Keller.
-Text announced a US tour the year after the record was released on Buddyhead but due to conflicts with International Noise Conspiracy tours, it was cancelled.
+Text was Buddyhead #4 and considered a building block in what is now a very successfully diverse indie-boutique-label run by music journalist Travis Keller.
+Text announced a US tour the year after the record was released on Buddyhead, but due to conflicts with International Noise Conspiracy tours, it was cancelled.